Key Performance Indicators

 The Ontario colleges’ Key Performance Indicators (KPIs) were developed collaboratively by the ministry, Colleges Ontario and student associations in response to the Ontario Provincial Auditor’s 1996 recommendations for outcomes-based accountability measures for public investment in college education.
 Data collection on graduate outcomes and satisfaction, student satisfaction, and employer satisfaction began in 1998-1999.

-There are five main KPIs for Ontario’s colleges:
+There are four main KPIs for Ontario’s colleges:

 - The Graduation Rate is based on tracking individual students who entered a program of instruction in a particular enrolment reporting period and assessing how many of those individuals completed the program a number of years later.
 The program duration used to establish a student's program completion time frame equals approximately 200 per cent of the normal program duration with the exception of applied degrees where a seven-year completion period is used.